handle-my-admissions/student-app/README.md

 </details>

 ## ✌ Code Of Conduct
-we do like to follow code of coduct, and, we except same from you. please refer: [CODE OF CONDUCT](/Code%20of%20Conduct.md)
+We like to follow a code of conduct and expect the same from you. please refer: [CODE OF CONDUCT](/Code%20of%20Conduct.md)

 ## 📜 LICENSE